-The lettered vent termination clearances A through M illustrated in Figure 5-1 are described in Table 5-1; abide by these minimum vent terminal clearances while following the instructions detailed in section 4.0 - GENERAL VENTING.
+The lettered vent terminal clearances A through M illustrated in Figure 5-1 are described in Table 5-1; abide by these minimum vent terminal clearances while following the instructions detailed in section 4.0 - GENERAL VENTING.
 Failure to follow these instructions may result in fire, property damage, serious injury or death.

-NOTE: Compliance alone does not ensure a satisfactory installation, good common sense must also be applied.
+NOTE: Compliance alone doesn't ensure a satisfactory installation as good common sense must also be applied.